Famous people from North East England of the past and present

 Often known as St Godric, Godric of Finchale was a former sea pirate and pedlar who became a hermit.
 He was born in Walpole, Norfolk and spent much of his early life at sea.
 He is said to have encountered a magical vision of St Cuthbert on a visit to Lindisfarne and decided to pursue the life of a hermit, residing for a time at Wolsingham in Weardale.
 He persuaded the Bishop of Durham, Ranulf Flambard to grant him land on the banks of the River Wear at Finchale north of Durham City.
 Here he would stand for long periods naked in the river with the water up to his neck and beat himself with bushes as a kind of penance.
 He lived to the grand age of 105 so it did not seem to do him any harm.
 A monastery affiliated to Durham was built at Finchale after Godric’s death.

 Sunderland-born publisher, writer, historian and international brigade soldier.
-As a young man and Communist he fought against the Fascists in the Spanish Civil War where he was wounded.
-In the 1950s Graham began publishing and writing books on North East history mostly focused on Northumberland and Tyneside.
-His 387 titles included books on castles, and publications on Roman forts and Hadrian’s Wall brought to life with the illustrations of Robert Embleton, as well as reprints of historic books.
-Though his works were mostly scholarly, yet accessible, his best seller as a publisher was the light-hearted Larn Yersel’ Geordie by Scott Dobson.
+As a young man and staunch Communist he fought against the Fascists in the Spanish Civil War where he was wounded.
+In the 1950s Graham began publishing and writing books on North East history mainly focused on Northumberland and Tyneside.
+His 387 titles included books on castles, and publications on Roman forts and Hadrian’s Wall which was brought to life with the illustrations of Robert Embleton, as well as reprints of historic books.
+Graham’s works were mostly scholarly, yet accessible, although his best seller as a publisher was the light-hearted Larn Yersel’ Geordie by Scott Dobson.

 Grainger Town Man